Skip to main content

 WantedBy=default.target

-Jellyfin is available as a TrueNAS SCALE App inside the TrueCharts App Catalog with direct integration into the GUI, no CLI needed.
-Direct support is available on the TrueCharts Discord and the source code is available on GitHub.
+Jellyfin is available as a TrueNAS SCALE App in the official app catalog with direct integration into the GUI, no CLI needed.

 1. Go to Apps page from the top level SCALE menu